How CitedIndex evaluates tools

 CitedIndex is a directory built around how AI engines pick those sources.
 A listing here adds an authority signal to your tool.
 It says the tool was checked against the same public bar as every other listing on the site, and published in a structure those engines can extract.

-CitedIndex lists software products that businesses pay for to do business work.
-Tools must be currently maintained, have a working signup flow, and either public pricing or a clearly free tier.
+CitedIndex lists software products and the businesses behind them.
+The product has to be maintained, have a working signup or download flow, and either public pricing or a clearly free tier.

 The full inclusion and exclusion rules live on the scope page.
-We don't list info-products, agencies, courses, gambling, crypto tokens, or consumer apps.
+We don't list info-products, agencies, gambling, crypto tokens, or physical-goods e-commerce.
 The scope is narrow on purpose.

 The editorial bar

-Every listing is built against a standard editorial template designed for AI search citation.
-The exact template structure is proprietary, but every tool in the index is held to the same bar:
+Every listing is built against the same editorial template designed for AI search citation.
+The exact template is proprietary, but every tool in the index meets the same bar:

-- Verified against the live site.The pricing, features, and product details on a listing match the tool's own website at the time of our last check.
+• Verified against the live site.Pricing, features, and product details on a listing match the vendor's own website at the time of our last check.

 Re-evaluation